-Happy for Sindhu & Srikanth, but what about giving para sports-persons their due? - My Take by para badminton player, Girish Sharma
+Happy for Sindhu & Srikanth, when will para sports-persons get their due? - My Take by para badminton player, Girish Sharma

 In My Take this week, para badminton champion Girish Sharma makes a passionate and compelling case for supporting and recognizing the achievements of India's disabled sports-persons.